-Capers Jones wrote the book The Technical and Social History of Software Engineering in which he provides an overview of the evolution of information technology and software development.
-InfoQ interviewed Capers about advancements and events in software engineering and the effects that they have had on our society.
+InfoQ interviewed Capers Jones about advancements and events in software engineering and the effects that they have had on our society.

-This article is part of the “DevOps War Stories” series.
-Each month we hear what DevOps brings to a different organisation, we learn what worked and what didn’t, and chart the challenges faced during adoption.
-In this issue we learn how lessons learned from DevOps have permeated engineering management at Spotify.
-The result is a healthy Potlac with team leader, product owner, agile coach.
+In this article we learn how lessons learned from the DevOps movement have permeated engineering management at Spotify.
+The result is a healthy Potlac with team leader, product owner and agile coach.